 The seafood joint previously had over 700 restaurants globally, but that number has been dwindling.
 In 2021, Red Lobster lost five units, and in 2022 through 2023, the chain shuttered eight more.

-Even though these closures only account for 1% of Red Lobsters' widely spread locations, the trend could continue in 2023.
-The Thai Union Group, who owns Red Lobster, said the closures have all been in the best interest of the chain as a whole and asserts that they are not the beginning of the end for the company.
+Even though these closures only account for 1% of Red Lobsters' locations, the trend could continue in 2023.
+The Thai Union Group, who owns Red Lobster, said the closures have all been in the best interest of the chain as a whole and asserted that they are not the beginning of the end for the company.

 "We regularly review our restaurant portfolios as part of the normal course of business," a Red Lobster spokesperson told Restaurant Business Online.
 "As a result, we have concluded that these locations are no longer viable for Red Lobster."

-Despite the aggressive push to revamp the brand with its $400 million "Reclaim the Flame" initiative, Burger King has seen a few franchisees fail.
+Despite the aggressive push to revamp the brand with its $400 million "Reclaim the Flame" initiative, Burger King has seen a few franchisees fail since the start of the year.
 In April of 2023, franchisee EYM King had to close down 26 restaurant locations in Michigan after Burger King sued it for allegedly failing to pay required royalties, ad fund payments, and other charges, Restaurant Business Magazine reports.

-Another Burger King franchisee that declared bankruptcy in March, Meridian Restaurants Unlimited, revealed in court filings last month that it is closing 27 Burger King locations across Minnesota, Utah, Montana, Kansas, Nebraska, and North Dakota.
+Another Burger King franchisee that declared bankruptcy in March, Meridian Restaurants Unlimited, revealed in April court filings that it was closing 27 Burger King locations across Minnesota, Utah, Montana, Kansas, Nebraska, and North Dakota.
 The company hasn't ruled out closing even more restaurants further down the road, though it said it doesn't expect to shutter "all or even a substantial portion" of its locations.